 The Nalanda Institute also periodically offers a year-long certification program that prepares lay and professional participants to teach this training.

 This training consists of eight weekly modules that introduce and teach mindfulness, insight, compassion, imagery, and breath-energy work:

-Week 7: Heroic Imagery and Expression: Modeling a Larger Self and Life
+Module 7: Compassionate Imagery and Expression: Fostering a More Engaged Self and Life

-We also offer a year-long program for those who want to teach the training in clinical, business, educational, or community settings.
-The program includes an initial and final retreat, along with monthly interactive zoom supervisions with Dr. Joe Loizzo.
-Participants are encouraged to practice teaching peers as well as others in their community and/or professional life or community.
+We also offer a year-long program for those who want to teach the training in clinical, humanitarian, educational, business and/or underserved community settings.
+The teacher’s program includes an initial and final retreat, along with monthly interactive zoom supervisions with Dr. Joe Loizzo.
+Participants are encouraged to practice teaching peers as well as others in their community and/or professional life.
 Graduates earn a certificate of completion from Nalanda Institute.
 Requirements for the training include a daily meditation practice for at least two years and some familiarity with the positive health benefits of contemplative living.